jbedford18/team-manager/README.md

 ## Description
 A tool for managers to keep track of employee data
 ## Installation
-VS studios, user must have node.js and npm inquirer as well
+VS studios,node.js, npm inquirer, and jest
 ## Credit
 jbedford18
 ## MadeWith